 So why does this matter to you?
 If you are in the market for a Smart Trainer, having both ANT+ FE-C and Bluetooth Smart communication capabilities maximizes connectivity.
 This will ensure that you have access to the largest range of apps.
 Also, it will allow the highest possible level of interconnectivity between the devices you will use to display applications during training.
 These devices include; PC, Smartphone, Tablets, and Garmin cycling computers.

 Types of Smart Trainers

 There are two types of smart trainers available, tire drive and direct drive.
 How the bike attaches to the trainer is the main differentiating feature.

 Tire Drive Smart Trainers

 Direct drive trainers have many advantages over tire drive models.
 The most important being more accurate power measurement.
-Also, they are more stable, reduce drive train and tire wear, and need less frequent calibration.
-Our testers also feel that direct drive trainers offer better road feel.
-Larger flywheels and the lack of tire to drum friction are the primary reason for the more realistic road like experience.
+They are more stable, reduce drivetrain and tire wear, and need less frequent calibration.
+Direct drive trainers often offer better road feel.
+Larger flywheels and the lack of tire-to-drum friction are the primary reason for the more realistic road-like experience.
 Another advantage of the direct drive trainer is increased compatibility with a wider range of bicycle frames.
 Mountain bikes and other bikes with knobby tires tend to slip and create noise and vibration when used with a wheel drive trainer.
 Direct drive trainers do not suffer from this as the rear wheel is removed.